RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 **Update period(ms)**|Defines how often the dashboard's rendering should be updated.
 **Maximum items**| Defines maximum number of items to be fetched for the dashboard.

-**Note** Predefined dashboards are read-only and cannot be re-configured, but you can copy them and use as templates to create new dashboards with any query and other settings.
+**Note:** Predefined dashboards are read-only and cannot be re-configured, but you can copy them and use as templates to create new dashboards with any query and other settings.
 To learn about creating new dashboards, see Managing Dashboards section.

 ## Setting Connection Prefereces